DanielMaritim/Life-cycle-2./README.md

 componentWillUnmount is used to clear the <i> setInterval </i>.

 The loading component is just used to make the user know that data is being fetched so as to be shown on the view

+The life cycle only apply to React class components